Nicki Minaj: Cardi B Penning ‘Shether’ Diss Track With Remy Ma Amid New Feud

 Love & Hip Hop fans were stunned when Nicki Minaj was alleged to have liked a comment on Cardi B’s Instagram page from a user who ridiculed the reality star’s rapping skills, Bossip reports.

-It was rather strange for Nicki Minaj to like a comment that was seemingly trying to discredit Cardi’s skills as a female rapper and while the attempt to throw subliminal shade was done in a rather sneaky gesture, it didn’t take long for fans to see that Nicki did in fact like the comment that was very much throwing shade at Cardi.
+It was rather strange for Nicki Minaj to like a comment that was seemingly trying to discredit Cardi’s skills as a female rapper, and while the attempt to throw subliminal shade was done in a rather sneaky gesture, it didn’t take long for fans to see that Nicki did, in fact, like the comment that was very much throwing shade at Cardi.

 According to Hollywood Life, Nicki Minaj has found herself a new enemy because Cardi B reportedly didn’t take it lightly, especially because she’s never even had an encounter with the “Starships” hitmaker for her to make subliminal digs at her on Instagram.

-Sources stress that the 24-year-old is more than ready to go head-to-head with Nicki Minaj, having confided in friends that she’s already penning together a diss track that she hopes to feature Remy Ma on.
+Sources stress that the 24-year-old is more than ready to go head-to-head with Nicki Minaj, having confided in friends that she’s already penning a diss track that she hopes to feature Remy Ma on.

 The move would make sense considering the fact that Remy has her own feud going on with Nicki Minaj.
 Her diss track, “Shether,” was considered to have been one of the best rap songs from any female rapper, critics appraised, so to have the Terror Squad member join forces with Cardi wouldn’t be such a bad idea.